tblancog/nasa_photoexplorer/README.md

 ## Summary

-Nasa Photo Explorer API is a challenge app that searches rover pictures data using the NASA Rover Api, it searches images with these filters:
+Nasa Photo Explorer API is a challenge app that searches rover pictures using the NASA Rover Api, it searches images with these filters:

 - Rover name
 - Rover camera